Piotr-Morawiecki/Piotr-Morawiecki/README.md

 My main project is focused on developing analytic benchmarks for the hydrologic models, with applications in flood modelling, which is the outcome of a long-term collaboration between the University of Bath and UK's Environment Agency.
 Repositories found on my GitHub account can be used to easily reproduce all the results of my work.
 I hope this will be inspiring for other researchers in the field of hydrology, in which sharing data and codes is still extremely rare.

-In case of any comments, feel free to message me!
+In case of any comments or questions, feel free to message me!